chmouel/snazy/README.md

 ## Build from [source](https://github.com/chmouel/snazy)

-Snazy is built with rust, if you want to compile it directly you just need to grab the source and run `cargo build`.
+Snazy is build with rust, if you want to compile it directly you just need to grab the source and run `cargo build`.

 ## Usage

-* You use `snazy` by "piping" logs into it :
+* Usually you use `snazy` by "piping" logs into it :

 ```shell
 kubectl logs deployment/controller|snazy
 ```

 * It supports streaming too.
-When you have a `kubectl logs -f` it will just wait for input and snazzily print your logs.
+When you have a `kubectl logs -f` it will just wait for input and snazzily print your logs from the stream (one line at a time).

+* you can pass one or many files on the command line to `snazy` and it will parse them rather than using the standard input.

-* If you need to parse a file you can just use the shell redirection for that `snazy < FILE`
+* If you do not pass a file and your input comes from

-* If your input comes from <https://github.com/boz/kail> it will automatically detect it and print the `namespace/pod[container]` :
+<https://github.com/boz/kail> it will automatically detect it and print the
+`namespace/pod[container]` as prefix :

 ![screenshot](./.github/screenshot-kail.png)